How to Buy UCITS ETFs

 - Holdings show the correct ISIN and fund name.

-- Order filled at or near your limit price — no runaway slippage.
+- Filled at or near your limit price.

 - Cash balances make sense — no unexpected FX conversion.

-- Save trade details so your next contribution is faster.
+- Save trade details so your next buy is faster.

-Same ETF brand name, different exchange or share class.
-Use ISIN and confirm exchange + currency before clicking buy.
+Same ETF brand name, different exchange or share class — including Acc vs Dist.
+Use ISIN and confirm exchange and currency before clicking buy.

 Market order + wide spread = paying extra for no reason.
-Use limit orders, especially at open or during off-hours sessions.
+Use limit orders, especially at open or during off-hours sessions when spreads are worst.

 Cash in one currency, ETF in another — and you didn’t plan for it.
-Convert intentionally beforehand so you know your rate and buying power.
+In a cash account, convert intentionally beforehand.
+Don’t find out at order submission that you had insufficient buying power.

 Fees to expect